 Yoga hernia treatment without surgery can be practiced by everyone as it is a natural long term solution without any fear of complications.

-Practice the following yoga for first 1-7 days regularly.
+Practice the following yoga regularly.
+YOU MUST support the hernia region with your free palm while you exercise.
 Choose a time of day you can stick with so that exercise becomes a habit.
 No matter what time of day you choose to exercise, make sure to plan your workout two to three hours after your meal.
 Heal Hernia naturally.

 1. Single leg raise with movement hands on hernia: